junxit/us-congress-bills-112/metadata.md

 - 2011-01-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H498-499)
 - 2011-01-26 — The previous question was ordered pursuant to the rule. (consideration: CR H496)
 - 2011-01-26 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of the Peters amendment which was debated earlier and on which further proceedings had been postponed.
+- 2011-01-27 — Received in the Senate.
+- 2011-02-14 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-02-15 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 11.